-- 2-year office (i.e., State House of Representatives, County Council (Hawaii, Maui, Kauai)) → \$2,000 - 4-year non-statewide office (i.e., State Senate, Mayor, Prosecuting Attorney, Honolulu City Council) → \$4,000 - 4-year statewide office (i.e., Governor, Lt.
+- 2-year office (i.e., State House of Representatives, County Council (Hawaii, Maui, Kauai)) → \$2,000 - 4-year non-statewide office (i.e., State Senate, Mayor, Prosecuting Attorney, Honolulu City Council) \rightarrow \$4,000 - 4-year statewide office (i.e., Governor, Lt.
 Governor, Office of Hawaiian Affairs) \rightarrow \$6,000

 Noncandidate committees shall not make contributions to candidates in excess of these limits.
-Of course, by definition, contributions to candidate committees are prohibited by independent expenditure committees ("Super PACS") and ballot issue committees.
+Of course, contributions to candidate committees are prohibited by Independent Expenditure Committees and ballot issue committees.

 "Election period" means the two-year period between general election days if a candidate is seeking nomination or election to a two-year office and the four-year period between general election days if a candidate is seeking nomination or election to a four-year office.
-For example, for a two-year office in the 2014 election, the election period is November 7, 2012 (i.e., the day after the general election day in a preceding election) through the day of the next general election which is November 4, 2014.
-For a four-year office in the 2014 election, the election period is November 3, 2010 (i.e., the day after the general election day in a preceding election) through November 4, 2014.
+For example, for a two-year office in the 2016 election, the election period is November 5, 2014 (i.e., the day after the general election day in a preceding election) through the day of the next general election which is November 8, 2016.
+For a four-year office in the 2016 election, the election, the election period is November 7, 2012 (i.e., the day after the general election) through the day of the next general election period is November 7, 2012 (i.e., the day after the general election) through November 8, 2016.